quattroerik/EMU/README.md

 ## Design Objectives

-#### Modularity
+#### Modularity & Upgradeability
 Each lane is fully self-contained, so you can choose exactly how many lanes you need and group them as you like.
-Mix and match lanes across multiple base units, or use a stand-alone single lane for extruder loading and print assistance.
+You can also mix and match lanes across multiple base units, or use a stand-alone single lane for extruder loading and print assistance.

-#### Upgradeability
-Expanding later is straightforward.
-Just print lane expanders for the base and add another dry box assembly — no need to reprint or replace existing parts when upgrading from a 2 lane base.
+Expanding later is also straightforward.
+Just print lane expanders for the base and add another dry box assembly.
+There is no need to reprint or replace existing parts when upgrading from a 2 lane base.

 #### Ease of Servicing
 All electrical and mechanical components are either one screw or completely tool-free and immediately accessible, making live troubleshooting possible even during a print.

+Access to the electronics is easy - just lift the dry box off its base for full access.
+The gate stepper tensioning screw is accessible without any dissassembly allowing on the fly tuning of gate tension.
+Finally, removing the filamentalist, stepper and stepper assembly is possible via one screw.

 #### Sealed Dry Boxes
 Each spool sits in its own purpose built, fully sealed dry box with an integrated desiccant holder.
+The boxes use foam cord in areas of potential air ingress to create a tight seal, with the clear 1.5mm PETG/PC panel also offering visibility inside the dry box.

-- Humidity can be maintained in the 15% range (with silica gel) or 5–8% range (with molecular sieves) for weeks.
-- Opening one box doesn’t disturb its neighbours, extending effective desiccant life.
+The dry boxes can maintain humidity in the 15% range (with silica gel) or 5–8% range (with molecular sieves) for weeks.
+Finally, as each dry box is self contained, opening one to reload filament, doesn’t disturb its neighbours, extending the effective desiccant life.

 #### Integrated Humidity Sensors
 Each lane monitors its own environment, letting you know when it’s time to refresh the desiccant.
-Humidity sensors integrated into Mainsail (and in Home Assistant for historical data tracking via the mainsail HA integration).
+The humidity sensors are integrated into Mainsail (and optionally in Home Assistant for historical data tracking via the mainsail HA integration).

 #### Endless Spool Reliability
-Dual pre-gate sensors and isolated spools ensure consistent run-out detection and reliable re-wind/feeding.
-Left over, rewound, filament interfering with neighbouring lanes is eliminated by design.
+Dual pre-gate sensors ensure consistent run-out detection and reliable re-wind, as the filament is always gripped by the gate hobbed gear assembly.

+In addition, the isolated boxes ensure that any left over, rewound, filament cannot interfere with neighbouring lanes, preventing a jam.

 #### Built on the Filamentalist
-The lane design is based on the proven filamentalist V3 with 688 bearings, with no modifications necessary.
+The lane assembly is based on the proven filamentalist V3 design with 688 bearings, with no modifications necessary.
 - Existing 688 bearing version filamentalist parts can be reused when building an EMU.
 - Optionally, the revised tensioner mount further improves pre-gate switch actuation.
+- Wide spool size compatibility - built on the 74mm filamentalist stock setup and fits even KVP filament spools.

 #### Integrated Gate Stepper
 Each lane has its own gate stepper inside the dry box, resulting in a compact, fully self-contained mechanical design.
+In case of mechanical issue, you can swap out filamentalist assemblies with 3 screws, unplugging 2 JST plugs and unplugging the bowden tube.

+In addition, you can swap out complete dry boxes by unplugging two JST plugs and the bowden tube.
+This is helpful if you want to maintain a particularly moisture sensitive filament undisturbed when swapping it out from the EMU.

 #### Simple Electronics
 The recommended BOM uses readily available EBB42 boards (with EBB36 fully compatible).
-- MMB v2 boards can also be reused, though without humidity sensing due to I²C limitations and slightly more intricate wiring.
+- MMB v2 boards can also be reused, though without humidity sensing due to I²C limitations and a slightly more intricate wiring.

+In addition, each lane has its own ventilation fan, ensuring the stepper drivers do not overheat, even when the unit is placed on top of a hot printer.
+With the EBB42 and EBB36, the ventilation fans can also be speed controlled to minimize noise.

+#### Easy mounting
+The EMU base assembly can be securely mounted on extrusions or using rubber feet directly on the printer or besides it.
+In either case the electronics remain accessible without needing to remove the unit from its mounts.

 #### Per-lane Controls
 Each lane includes its own eject button, status LED, and a filament colour LED that illuminates the dry box.